 The Iran-Contra investigation weakened Reagan but didn’t end his presidency, and he was never indicted as part of the scandal.
 The convictions of two administration officials were overturned over the immunity they had been granted to testify before Congress.
 And Reagan’s successor, George H.W.
 Bush, effectively ended the investigation by pardoning six key figures — including the former secretary of defense.

-Once Mueller has closed the book on his investigation, Trump’s real liability will be political — issuing a pardon before 2020 could be a risky move.
+Now that Mueller has closed the book on his investigation, Trump’s real liability will be political — issuing a pardon before 2020 could be a risky move.
 But regardless of how the Russia investigation turns out, it’s important to remember that Trump still has one last card to play.